PeterCamilleri/CX16/docs/virtual_machines.md

 At other times, it will be useful to have VM code execute native code "inline" by switching out of VM "mode".

-5. How will I/O devices be supported?

-On a somewhat related note, there will be the question of how the virtual machine will support the I/O devices of the target system.
-Will there be special instructions to speed access?
-On the other hand, it may be desirable to use VM code libraries instead.

-On a slightly higher level, one could envision instructions or libraries that support devices on a more complex level than the simple I/O ports.
-An example could be to perform VIA setup or perhaps the VERA chip.

 6. How will the VM support unit testing?